PERMANENT MAKEUP - FREQUENTLY ASKED QUESTIONS

 What is permanent makeup?

-Permanent makeup is a form of cosmetic tattooing also known as micropigmentation.
-The process involves implantation of pigments beneath the surface of your skin.
+Permanent makeup or Semi Permanent Makeup is a form of cosmetic tattooing also known as micropigmentation.
+The process involves the implantation of pigments beneath the surface of your skin.
 This process uses pigments rather than inks meaning it will fade over time but will always remain in the skin.
 Top ups may be required and are advised every few years for a fresh look.

 Will it hurt?